FontysVenlo/PRJ4-iOS-Doc/README.md

 1. Do the authentication tutorial [Loopback Authentication](https://connect.fontys.nl/instituten/fhtenl_studies/studies/INF/APPS/StudyMaterial/Loopback_Authentication.pdf)

 Since the setup of the authentication example there have been dependency changes, such that there are some update signatures, parameters and return values for methods related to authentication.
-This can be helped with the [package.json used with the example](/loopback/authentication_package.json).
+This can be helped with the package.json from the example, which you can find at */loopback/authentication_package.json*.

 **Deliverables:**
 1. Being able to explain how authentication works and is implemented.